nsrau/azure-docs.it-it/articles/data-explorer/data-connection-iot-hub-python.md

 ---
-title: Creare una connessione dati dell'hub Internet per Azure Esplora dati usando Python
+title: Creare una connessione dati dell'hub IoT per Azure Data Explorer tramite PythonCreate an IoT Hub data connection for Azure Data Explorer by using Python
-description: Questo articolo illustra come creare una connessione dati dell'hub Internet per Azure Esplora dati usando Python.
+description: In this article, you learn how to create an IoT Hub data connection for Azure Data Explorer by using Python.
 author: lucygoldbergmicrosoft
 ms.author: lugoldbe
 ms.reviewer: orspodek